georgedeath/how-bayesian-should-BO-be/README.md

                                   Ackley:10}
                   --run_no RUN_NO
                   --method {map, vimf, vifr, mcmc_pm3}
-                  --acq_name {ei,ucb}
+                  --acq_name {ei, ucb}
                   [--budget BUDGET]
                   [--noise {0, 0.05, 0.1, 0.2}]
                   [--ard]
                   [--verbose]
 ```

-In order to run the all experiments carried in this paper, e.g.  on a single 8-core machine, will take roughly 80 years, and, therefore, the use of high-performance computing resources is highly recommended.
+In order to run the all experiments carried in this paper, e.g. on a single 8-core machine, will take approximately 80 years, and, therefore, the use of high-performance computing resources is highly recommended.

 ## Reproduction of figures and tables in the paper